RobustoFramework/Robusto/README.md

 Instead, it is about reliably connecting sensors, actuators, controls, microcontrollers and similar components, and while it can transfer security footage and lower-grade live feeds, much more than that veers out its focus and is typically beyond the abilities and needs of the involved components[^4].
 It is also a matter of [positioning](/components/robusto/network/README.md#the-robusto-relation-to-the-internet).

-Obviously that may change, but currently, if you want to do these things using cheap MCU:s please visit the [ESP32-Camera](https://github.com/espressif/esp32-camera) project with tempered expectations.
+Obviously that may change, but currently, if you want to do these things using cheap MCU:s please visit the [ESP32-Camera](https://github.com/espressif/esp32-camera) project, bringing tempered expectations.

 # Tested boards